lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 This section analyzes the overhead of DTLS 1.3 {{I-D.ietf-tls-dtls13}}.
 The changes compared to DTLS 1.2 are: omission of version number, merging of epoch into the first byte containing signalling bits, optional omission of length, reduction of sequence number into a 1 or 2-bytes field.

-In this example, the length field is omitted, and the 1-byte field is used for the sequence number.
-The minimal DTLSCiphertext structure is used (see Figure 4 of {{I-D.ietf-tls-dtls13}}).
+Only the minimal header format for DTLS 1.3 is analyzed (see Figure 4 of {{I-D.ietf-tls-dtls13}}).
+The minimal header formal omit the length field and only a 1-byte field is used to carry the 8 low order bits of the sequence number

 ~~~~~~~~~~~
 DTLS 1.3 record layer (17 bytes, 11 bytes overhead):